-- 1) Capacity of structure is to be of sufficient strength to support loads M\ and T\ specified on balustrade system design table.
-Structure capacity to be verified by building engineer prior to fixing balustrade. - 2) Max loading to comply with AS/NZS 1170.1:2002 Minimum Imposed Actions for Barriers Occupancy, shown at top of drawing, for design in accordance with balustrade system design table. - 3) No substitution allowed any variation from the details above and design tables will require specific design. - 4) Substructure designer to ensure that there is no water runoff from dissimilar metals or treated timber onto barrier components.
+- 1) Capacity of structure is to be of sufficient strength to support loads M, V and T specified on SP13 Strut Post system design table.
+Structure capacity to be verified by building engineer prior to fixing balustrade. - 2) Max loading to comply with AS/NZS 1170.1:2002 Minimum Imposed Actions for Barriers Occupancy, shown at top of drawing, for design in accordance with SP13 Strut Post balustrade system design table. - 3) Penetration through a membrane requires specific engineers design - 4) No substitution allowed any variation from the details above and design tables will require specific design. - 5) Substructure designer to ensure that there is no water runoff from dissimilar metals or treated timber onto barrier components.